oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ### 3.1.5 Reference Relationships: Keys and Links

-> NOTE: this material was previously section 4.2

 As explained in [Section&nbsp;3](#3-creating-information-models-with-jadn), JADN recognizes only two kinds of relationship: "contain" and "reference".
 The relationships shown in previous examples are all of the "contain"